 Don’t tell my kids, but I totally want to play with this after they go to bed!
 This amazing toy is actually a computer microprocessor, and is a great introduction to electrical engineering for kids starting at age 8!
 It comes with a 48-page guide, where children will learn about the electrical principles behind it, as well as how to create a room alarm, a quiz show game, a doorbell, and more!
 This lab will encourage kids to learn more about the hidden workings of electronics all around them and hopefully lead to fun inventions of their own!

 Like LEGO, there are K’NEX for girls.
-This K’NEX MIGHTY MAKers set comes with 528 pieces that can be used for 10 different builds.
-The gears, pulleys, wheels, and motors combine to build a clubhouse, a mechanical bird, a windmill, a vehicle, a fishing pole, an exercise bike, and other fun builds.
+This K’NEX Mighty Makers set comes with 119 pieces that can be used a design studio, runway, and even dress patterns.
+It also comes with accessories including a hat, sewing machine, scissors, dress stand, camera, tripod, and extra outfit piece.
 Girls can also use the pieces to come up with their own designs.

 The quality on this kit is fantastic.
 Be warned, though, that it has some tiny parts–even smaller than in most K’NEX sets.
-Two figures, Emily and Audrey, are included, but the needed 2 AA batteries are not included.
+One figure, Audrey, and her cat Lacey are included.

 This extensive kit allows girls ages 8-16 (and beyond!) to engage in a new kind of building experience.
 Some of its elements resemble K’NEX pieces, but this set includes the tools needed to incorporate levers, pulley drives, worm drives, inclined planes, and more into a functioning vehicle.
 The included guide has some 60 model ideas, and children can use this as a starting point to dream up new inventions of their own!
 Engino has additional Simple Machine sets, but I recommend this one because of how practical the lessons are in this particular kit.
 The components included teach lessons on multiplying or reducing force, varying speed, and changing motion within a vehicle.
 Children naturally wonder about how things work, and its empowering and motivating when they begin to understand the functions around them.